EncroChat: Functionality and services

 The EncroChat service was available for handsets called "carbon units", whose GPS, camera and microphone functions were disabled by the company for privacy reasons.
 Devices were sold with pre-installed applications, including EncroChat, an OTR-based messaging app which routed conversations through a central server based in France, EncroTalk, a ZRTP-based voice call service, and EncroNotes, which allowed users to write encrypted private notes.
-They generally used modified Android devices, with some models based on the BQ Aquaris X2 phone hardware, others on Samsung devices, and sometimes on non-Android BlackBerry mobile phones.
+They generally used modified Android devices, with some models based on the BQ Aquaris X2 phone hardware, others on Samsung phones, and sometimes on non-Android BlackBerrys.

 Devices with EncroChat were able to boot in two modes.
 When only the power button was pressed to turn the handset on, they booted into a dummy Android home screen.
 But when the handset was switched on by pressing the power button together with the volume button, the phone booted to a secret, encrypted partition which facilitated secret communication via EncroChat's French servers.
-A "panic button" feature was available, where a certain PIN inputted to the device via the unlock screen would erase all data on the phone.
-According to journalist Jurre van Bergen, the IP of EncroChat's server points to French web hosting company OVH.
+A "panic button" feature was available, where a certain PIN input to the device via the unlock screen would erase all data on the phone.
+According to journalist Jurre van Bergen, the IP of EncroChat's server was associated with the French web hosting company OVH.
 EncroChat's SIM provider was the Dutch telecommunications firm KPN.

 EncroChat devices were particularly popular in Europe, although they were also sold in the Middle East and elsewhere in the world.
 One source told Vice Motherboard that they became the "industry standard" among criminals.
-They were reported in July 2020 to cost €1,000 (£900) each, then €1,500 (£1,350) for a six-month contract to use EncroChat's solution.
+They were reported in July 2020 to cost €1,000 (£900) each, then €1,500 (£1,350) for a six-month contract to use EncroChat's service.
 EncroChat's website says that the firm had resellers in Amsterdam, Rotterdam, Madrid and Dubai, although Cox describes EncroChat as a "highly secretive" firm which "does not operate like a normal technology company".
 The phones were reportedly bought via a physical transaction which "looked like a drug deal", and at least one case involves an ex-military operative selling devices in Northern Ireland.